prebid/prebid.github.io/adops/gam-creative-banner-sbs.md

 These instructions assume you're using the Prebid Universal Creative (PUC) after v1.15 that supports the separate `banner.js` file.
 See the [Prebid Universal Creative](/overview/prebid-universal-creative.html) documentation for alternate approaches.

 {: .alert.alert-danger :}
-**AMP**: If you choose to bypass the PUC for AMP, Prebid Server analytics will not work.
+**AMP**: If you choose to bypass the PUC for AMP or Prebid Mobile, Prebid Server analytics will not work.

 {:start="6"}
 6. Select **Standard** as the **Code type**.